 Christmas wreath: Using a small circle cookie cutter, place a small indent into the frosting to form an outline.
 Then use a Wilton Tip 22 (affiliate) to pipe 1 row of stars outside the outlines and 1 row of stars inside the outline.
 Finish with sprinkles.

-You can easily double or triple this recipe to make more Christmas brownies.
-You can bake separate batches in multiple 9x9 pans, or make a larger pan all at once.
+This is the perfect dessert to double or triple.
+Bake separate batches in multiple 9x9 pans, or make a larger pan all at once.
 Note that if you use a different size pan, the size of the brownie squares may be a little bit different than pictured in this post.

 I find that Ghirardelli brownie mix needs absolutely no embellishment.
 They are always amazing!
 If you are using a different brand, you can try using two egg yolks instead of 1 egg to keep them extra fudgy.
 You can also use milk or brewed coffee instead of the water.

-I do not ever substitute butter simply because oil is fast and easy.
-However, you can substitute the oil with melted butter in your brownie mix.
-Because the fat content in oil and butter is different, you will want to increase the butter slightly.
-I suggest reading this Butter vs Oil post to guide this substitution.
+I do not ever substitute butter simply because oil is fast, easy, and consistently produces moist brownies.
+However, if you'd like to substitute butter I suggest following this Butter vs Oil post to guide you.

 Yes!
-You can bake the brownies ahead, cut them as directed, then freeze them wrapped tightly in plastic wrap.
+You can freeze the baked and cut brownies wrapped individually in plastic wrap for 2-3 months.
 You can also freeze them uncut, just be sure to thaw them about halfway before you cut them.
-Then make the frosting and decorate.

-- Make brownies without chocolate chips for easier cutting.
+- Make a brownie mix without chocolate chips for easier cutting.

 - Use a parchment sling in the pan for easy removal and clean up.